guilgaly/cowsay4s/README.md

 )

-val myCommand: CowCommand = CowCommand( action = CowAction.CowSay,
+val myCommand: CowCommand = CowCommand( cow = myCustomCow, message = "Cows ♥ Scala!",
-  cow = myCustomCow,
-  message = "Cows ♥ Scala!",
-  eyes = CowEyes("oo"), // optional, defaults to 'CowEyes.default' (same as this example)
+  eyes = CowEyes.default, // optional, defaults to 'CowEyes.default' (same as this example)
-  tongue = CowTongue("  "), // optional, defaults to 'CowTongue.default' (same as this example)
+  tongue = CowTongue.default, // optional, defaults to 'CowTongue.default' (same as this example)
+  action = CowAction.CowSay, // Optional, defaults to CowAction.defaultValue (same as this example)
   wrap = MessageWrapping(40) // optional, defaults to 'MessageWrapping.default' (same as this example)
 )